Heat Stroke Treatment in El Paso and Horizon City, TX

 Heat Stroke can be severe and dangerous and is very common during the hot summer months.
 Taking precautionary methods to ensure heat stroke doesn’t occur can help.
-If you do have signs or symptoms of heat stroke, please visit UCare Urgent Care today!
-Call us today for more information.
-We have convenient locations to serve you on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.
+If you do have signs or symptoms of heat stroke, please visit UCare Urgent Care and Walk-In Clinic today!
+Contact us today for more information.
+We are a walk-in clinic located at Horizon City TX, on North Zaragoza Rd. in El Paso TX, and on Lee Trevino Dr. in El Paso TX.

 Table of Contents:

 Whether you are at the beach, going for a hike, or working outside, it is important to be mindful of the heat!
-When the weather is hot, heat stroke can happen at anytime, especially, when necessary precautions are note adhered to.
-With that being said, if you experience heat stroke, heat exhaustion, or another heat-related injury, our medical professionals at UCare Urgent Care are here for you!
+When the weather is hot, heat stroke can happen at anytime, especially, when necessary precautions are not adhered to.
+With that being said, if you experience heat stroke, heat exhaustion, or another heat-related injury, our medical professionals at UCare Urgent Care and Walk-In Clinic are here for you!

 Heat stroke occurs when your body overheats due to prolonged exposure or strenuous activity within a hot environment.
 Some factors that increase a person’s risk of experiencing heat stroke include wearing too much clothing, alcohol consumption, or not drinking enough water while spending time outside on a hot day.
 While working outdoors, exercising, or taking part in an athletic activity are also risk factors for experiencing heat stroke, it is important to note that heat stroke can also occur without being physically active.